Poncho + Insulating Liner System

 I have had a love hate relationship with ponchos.
 Theoretically they make great sense, but I have tried rain ponchos five times for six month or longer.
-After each poncho experiment I switched back to a rain jacket.
+After each poncho experiment I switched back to a rain jacket and a dedicated shelter.
 This post is about my current re-evaluation of ponchos as rain gear.
+For a two year period of time I used one of Brawney’s ponchos for both rain gear and as my shelter.
+I don’t think I will ever return to a poncho as both rain gear and shelter: there are just too many compromises required for little or no weight savings.

 Why a Poncho?